Alicepinch/bakemyday/README.md

 This repository can now be deployed to Heroku:

-To deploy this project to Heroku you will need a Heroku acccount.
+To deploy this project to Heroku you will need a Heroku account.
 Once you have an account please follow the below steps.

 Before you deploy to heroku make sure you have dj_database_url and psycopg2 installed.
 To do this then enter the below into your terminal :